 But when money moves that fast, it’s important that you know who’s on the receiving end.

 “Person to person payments have the power to provide plenty of benefits across all of society,” says Tim Mills, Emerging and Digital Payments group manager at Regions.
-“However, users should ensure they are well informed and exercise good judgement before ever hitting send on a P2P payment.”
+“However, users should ensure they are well informed and exercise good judgment before ever hitting send on a P2P payment.”

 Here are 5 tips that can help keep you – and your money – safe when using P2P payments.